nesaranaeem/bangla-hadith-api/README.md

 ## Instructions
 Salam Walaikum,
-**bangla hadith is rest api to get Hadith in Bengali. also it contains Hadiths in Arabic, and English**
+**bangla hadiths rest api to get Hadith in Bengali. also it contains Hadiths in Arabic, and English**

 ## Method